-The City of Salisbury will receive an allocation of CDBG funds in the amount of \$346,673 (estimate) for PY 2025.
+The City of Salisbury will receive an allocation of CDBG funds in the amount of \$338,056 for PY 2025.
 The City does not expect to receive any Program Income during the PY 2025 program year.
 Since the City receives a CDBG allocation, the questions below have been completed as applicable.